Skip to Main Content

 About

 Viale Piave sits within easy sight of the Castello dell'Imperatore, the only northern-European Hohenstaufen castle on Italian soil, and it is an unlikely address for a Japanese-format counter.
 The visual dissonance is part of the point.
 Prato has long operated as Tuscany's industrial second city, overshadowed by Florence thirty minutes down the motorway and rarely appearing on itineraries focused on regional cuisine.
-MOI Omakase occupies that overlooked civic register deliberately, presenting a rigorous omakase format in a city that has no pre-existing expectations for the genre.
+MOI Omakase occupies that overlooked civic register deliberately, presenting a rigorous omakase format in Prato.

 Omakase in an Italian City That Has Never Needed It

 The omakase format has spread across European capitals over the past decade, with London, Paris, and Copenhagen each developing dedicated counters that compete on Japanese sourcing, lineage, and price.
 In Italy, the tradition has taken hold more slowly, concentrated in Milan and Rome where international restaurant density is high enough to sustain it.
-Finding a nightly fixed-menu counter in a mid-sized Tuscan city, priced at the €€€€ level and operating on a single sitting from 9pm to midnight, is unusual enough to require an explanation beyond fashion.
+Finding a nightly fixed-menu counter in a mid-sized Tuscan city, priced at the €€€€ level and operating on a single sitting from 9pm to midnight, is unusual enough to warrant attention.

-The answer connects to an editorial angle that runs through much of Italian fine dining at its most considered end: restraint as method, not constraint.
+The answer lies in a simple idea: restraint as method, not constraint.
 At Osteria Francescana in Modena and Le Calandre in Rubano, the discipline is applied to Italian ingredients and cultural memory.
-At MOI Omakase, it runs in the opposite direction — Japanese structure applied to Italian-sourced product, with Chef Alberto Toè controlling both what is served and in what sequence.
-The result sits in a small but coherent peer set that includes crossover-format counters rather than conventional Italian tasting menus.
+At MOI Omakase, it runs in the opposite direction, Japanese structure applied to Italian-sourced product, with Chef Francesco Preite controlling both what is served and in what sequence.
+The result sits apart from conventional Italian tasting menus.

 The Format and What It Asks of the Guest